vivishno/k8s-deploy/README.md

 ## Action capabilities

-Following are the key capabilities of this action:
+Following are the key capabilities of this action:s

 - **Artifact substitution**: The deploy action takes as input a list of container images which can be specified along with their tags or digests.
 The same is substituted into the non-templatized version of manifest files before applying to the cluster to ensure that the right version of the image is pulled by the cluster nodes.